Stokes' theorem: Proof via differential forms

+History

+The theorem first appears in a letter from William Thomson to George Stokes dated 2 July 1850.
+Stokes set it as question 8 on the 1854 Smith's Prize examination at Cambridge, which led to the result bearing his name.

 Applications

 Irrotational fields

 In this section, we will discuss the irrotational field (lamellar vector field) based on Stokes' theorem.

 Definition 2-1 (irrotational field).
-A smooth vector field F on an open $U\subseteq\R^3$ is irrotational (lamellar vector field) if ∇ × F = 0.
+A smooth vector field F on an open set $U\subseteq\R^3$ is irrotational (lamellar vector field) if ∇ × F = 0.

 This concept is very fundamental in mechanics; as we'll prove later, if F is irrotational and the domain of F is simply connected, then F is a conservative vector field.

 Helmholtz's theorem

 In this section, we will introduce a theorem that is derived from Stokes' theorem and characterizes vortex-free vector fields.
 In classical mechanics and fluid dynamics it is called Helmholtz's theorem.